-A lot of writers depend on adjectives far more than they mean to.
+Many writers depend on adjectives far more than they mean to.
 We often use them when talking without even noticing them.
 They easily slip into our writing.
 We modify words that don't require modifying.

 This exercise forbids the use of adjectives.
 You cannot use any while writing it, and afterwards you should edit it again, just to make sure that there are no adjectives.
-A few days later read it over.
+A few days later read it again.
 It should be refreshing to read a piece of writing that contains no adjectives.

 You should try to give yourself ten to fifteen minutes to complete this exercise.
-You can write about anything you want to while doing this exercise, but it is easiest to execute if you have a narrative structure to follow.
+You can write about anything you want to, but it is easiest to execute if you have a narrative structure to follow.
 You can also try editing all of the adjectives out of a piece of writing that you previously completed.
-It could really change an existing piece.
+This could fundamentally change an existing piece.